tobias-fritz/AminoAcidClassifier/README.md

 # Amino Acid Classification

 This project focuses on the classification of amino acids using a Convolutional Neural Network (CNN).
-The dataset is derived from PDB files, and the model is trained to predict the type of amino acid based on atomic coordinates and elements.
+The dataset is derived from Protein Data Bank (PDB) files, which contain detailed information about the 3D structures of proteins and nucleic acids.
+The model is trained to predict the type of amino acid based on atomic coordinates and elements, leveraging the spatial relationships between atoms to make accurate classifications.
+In a second step, we exclude the element information to simulate more realistic use-cases and analyze how this affects the model's performance, particularly in distinguishing amino acids with similar atomic arrangements but different element types in key positions.

+Amino acids are the building blocks of proteins, and their classification is crucial for understanding protein structure and function.
+Each amino acid has unique properties that influence how it interacts with other molecules.
+In the simplest terms, they can be described by a set of 3D coordinates of their atoms and the corresponding elements.
+Accurate classification can aid in various biological and medical research areas, including drug design and protein engineering.

+Convolutional Neural Networks (CNNs) are a class of deep learning models particularly well-suited for spatial data.
+By applying convolutional layers, the model can capture local patterns and hierarchical features, making it effective for tasks involving structured data like the atomic coordinates of amino acids.
+This project demonstrates the application of CNNs to classifying amino acid coordinates, showcasing their versatility and power in bioinformatics.

+While this project primarily serves as an example of using CNNs with high-dimensional data, potential applications of a pretrained model include assigning amino acid residues to electron density maps derived from X-ray crystallography or cryo-EM data.

 ## Notebooks